pedro0311/freshtomato-mips/release/src/router/libatomic_ops/README_malloc.txt

-The libatomic_ops_gpl includes a simple almost-lock-free malloc implementation.
+The atomic_ops_gpl includes a simple almost-lock-free malloc implementation.

+Note that the AO malloc implementation is licensed under the GPL, unlike the lower level routines.

 This is intended as a safe way to allocate memory from a signal handler, or to allocate memory in the context of a library that does not know what